 Select Your Deck

 While you might think that selecting the perfect deck comes down to a science, it's really all about what you gravitate towards.
-“When buying anything, I love to use what I call the ‘Oohh’ method,” says Goddess Provisions co-founder and CEO, Jill Pyle, noting that whenever she sees something and feels an overwhelming ‘YES,’ she typically gasps out loud.
+“When buying anything, I love to use what I call the ‘Oohh’ method,” says Goddess Provisions co-founder, Jill Pyle, noting that whenever she sees something and feels an overwhelming ‘YES,’ she typically gasps out loud.
 “If you feel excited when you see a deck—maybe synchronicity leads you to it, or you feel an indescribable pull towards it—it's calling to you as a tool that will help you along your path.”

 Meet the Expert